The Jets and Carolina quarterback Baker Mayfield have a unique connection to Cleveland.

 But it was Mayfield who made his NFL debut late in the first half against the Jets in Cleveland for injured starter Tyrod Taylor back in his rookie year in 2018.
 Mayfield rallied his team to victory, and he entered the NFL.

 Now, the Jets will be back in Cleveland on Sunday, Sept.
 18, to meet the upstart Browns after a flat performance in their 24-9 loss in their home opener to Baltimore last Sunday at MetLife Stadium.

 Top 3 Sportsbooks for Football Betting

-The NFL season is still young, which means there is still ample opportunity to sign up for one of nine New York online sportsbooks and use NY sports betting bonuses.
+The NFL season is still young, which means there is still ample opportunity to sign up for one of nine New York sports betting outlets and use NY sports betting bonuses.
 You can get odds on point spreads, moneylines, totals, touchdown scorer props, and more.
 Here are the bonuses available at three of the top NY sports betting apps.

 |📱 Sportsbook||💰 NY Sports Betting Promo||✅ Claim Now|

 |FanDuel NY||$200 No Sweat First Bet||Click to claim promo|

 Underdog run coming?: NY Jets odds to make the NFL Playoffs